Showing posts with label Fiction. Show all posts

 Description:

-On the first day on the island, John falls from a cliff, knocking himself out, and waking up in the hovel of Ivar, the very man he is supposed to evict.
-John does not speak the island's ancient language used by Ivar, but in the ensuing days, slowly builds a dictionary of the forgotten words of Ivar.
+On the first day on the island and before meeting anyone, John falls from a cliff, knocking himself out, and waking up in the hovel of Ivar, the very man he is supposed to evict.
+John does not speak the island's ancient language used by Ivar, but in the ensuing days, he slowly builds a dictionary of the forgotten words.

 Ivar lives by scraping out a small garden and raising a few wild sheep, trading wool for his rent although due to the isolation of the island, the owner has not bothered to collect payment for decades.
 Tragedies in his family have left him to survive on the island alone.

 This quiet novel slowly unfolds the awkward relationship of the men as John recovers from his injury, living in close quarters in Ivar's sparse hut.
-And meanwhile, John's wife worries about her husband whom she hasn't been able to contact and was against the work he was to undertake.
-Since the next boat to pick up John and Ivar is one month away, she is naturally restless.
+And meanwhile, John's wife worries about her husband whom she hasn't been able to contact.
+She was against the work he was to undertake.
+Since the next boat to pick up John and Ivar is one month away, she is naturally restless for news of the men.

-Author Davies in new to me, so I'm immediately ordering some of his other works.
+Carys Davies is a new author to me, so I'm immediately ordering some of her other works.
 Fingers crossed they are anywhere near as good as Clear.

 Happy reading.